 Bandhavgarh National Park has three major zones named – Tala, Bamera and Magdi.

 Among these the Tala zone attracts more tourists as it offers opportunities of sighting the tiger.
-The park authorities are now working to develop Magdi Zone by creating more opportunities for the tourists to spot tigers.
+The park authorities are now working to develop the Magdi Zone by creating more opportunities for the tourists to spot tigers.

 Why to Visit